 The Board of Trustees of The Coppice Primary School encourages close links with parents and the community.
 It believes that pupils benefit when the relationship between home and school is a positive one.
-To ensure this, we set out the following guidance, in addition to that set out in our Home-School Agreement (in our school brochure).
-We expect parents, carers and visitors to:
+To ensure this, we set out the following guidance that we expect parents, carers and visitors to follow:

-- respect the caring ethos of our school; - understand that both teachers and parents need to work together for the benefit of the children; - demonstrate that all members of the school community should be treated with respect and therefore set a good example in their own speech and behaviour; - seek to clarify a child's version of events with the school's view in order to bring about a peaceful solution to any issue; - correct own child's behaviour as appropriate, especially in public where it could otherwise lead to conflict, aggressive behaviour or unsafe behaviour; - approach the school to help resolve any issues of concern; - avoid using staff as threats to admonish children's behaviour; - respect the privacy of staff and their right to a home and family life (i.e. avoid contacting them beyond their working day);
+- respect the caring ethos of our school; - understand that both teachers and parents need to work together for the benefit of the children: - demonstrate that all members of the school community should be treated with respect and therefore set a good example in their own speech and behaviour; - seek to clarify a child's version of events with the school's view in order to bring about a peaceful solution to any issue; - correct own child's behaviour as appropriate, especially in public where it could otherwise lead to conflict, aggressive behaviour or unsafe behaviour: - approach the school to help resolve any issues of concern; - avoid using staff as threats to admonish children's behaviour; - respect the privacy of staff and their right to a home and family life (i.e. avoid contacting them beyond their working day);

 Overwhelmingly, the vast majority of parents, carers and others visiting our school are keen to work with us and are supportive of the school.
 However, on the rare occasions when a negative attitude towards the school is expressed, this can result in aggression, verbal and or physical abuse towards members of school staff or the wider school community.

 The Board of Trustees expects and requires its members of staff to behave professionally in these difficult situations and attempt to defuse the situation where possible, seeking the involvement, as appropriate, of other colleagues.
 However, all members of staff have the right to work without fear of violence and/or abuse.